MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-VAT-declaration.md

     - 35,400 RUB, which includes 18-percent VAT (5,400 RUB) (This amount is for the goods that were purchased by using invoice C2.)

-The VAT declaration for the third quarter of 2018 will contain chapter 4 and chapter 6.
+The VAT declaration for the third quarter of 2018 will contain Section 4 and Section 6.

-The VAT declaration for the fourth quarter of 2018 will contain chapter 5.
+The VAT declaration for the fourth quarter of 2018 will contain Section 5.

 The following sections provide more details for this example.